faenrandir/a_careful_examination/documents/second_coming/building_up_jackson_county.md

+---
-## Statements on building up Jackson county
+title: "Statements on building up Jackson county"
+permalink: /statements-on-building-up-jackson-county/
+doctype: snippet
+layout: page
+---

 As discussed somewhat in [chapter 8 of Millenialism and the Anti-Polygamy Campaign](http://signaturebookslibrary.org/as-a-thief-in-the-night-08/#111), leaders made promises that arguably went unfulfilled.
 I've tracked down some regarding the building up of Jackson county: